altaf-husain/Healving/README.md

 # Healving
-# Daily Calorie Counter Application Healving for Managing Balanced Diet Needs
+# Daily Calorie Counter Application for Managing Balanced Diet Needs

 Healving is an application designed to help users calculate their daily calorie needs to maintain a balanced diet.
 This application is programmed using Python, and the user interface is designed with QT Designer.